AN01KU/AN01KU/README.md

 ### Publication

 **[Secure Voting Using Ethereum & Smart Contracts](https://www.mdpi.com/2571-5577/6/4/70)** A decentralized voting model to improve transparency and accessibility in digital elections.
-Published in$
+Published in MDPI.

 ---